tk3369/BinaryTraits.jl/docs/src/index.md

-BinaryTraits.jl project is located at [https://github.com/tk3369/BinaryTraits.jl](https://github.com/tk3369/BinaryTraits.jl).
+The project home page is located at [https://github.com/tk3369/BinaryTraits.jl](https://github.com/tk3369/BinaryTraits.jl).

 Every motivation starts with an example.
 In this page, we cover the following tasks: